American Bishop Michael Curry will preach at the royal wedding

 (CNN)Prince Harry and Meghan Markle have invited an American bishop to give the address at the royal wedding on May 19.

-Kensington Palace announced Saturday in a tweet that the Most Rev. Michael Curry, the head of the Episcopal Church, will be part of the nuptuals at Windsor Castle.
+Kensington Palace announced Saturday in a tweet that the Most Rev. Michael Curry, the head of the Episcopal Church, will be part of the nuptials at Windsor Castle.

 "The love that has brought and will bind Prince Harry and Ms. Meghan Markle together has its source and origin in God, and is the key to life and happiness," Curry, the church's presiding bishop, said in a statement.
 "And so we celebrate and pray for them today."